keshavramji/mellea/README.md

 ```

 > [!NOTE]
 > If running on an Intel mac, you may get errors related to torch/torchvision versions.
 Conda maintains updated versions of these packages.
 You will need to create a conda environment and run `conda install 'torchvision>=0.22.0'` (this should also install pytorch and torchvision-extra).
-Then, you should be able to run `uv pip install .`.
+Then, you should be able to run `uv pip install mellea`.
 To run the examples, you will need to use `python <filename>` inside the conda environment instead of `uv run --with mellea <filename>`.

 > [!NOTE]
 > If you are using python >= 3.13, you may encounter an issue where outlines cannot be installed due to rust compiler issues (`error: can't find Rust compiler`).
 You can either downgrade to python 3.12 or install the [rust compiler](https://www.rust-lang.org/tools/install) to build the wheel for outlines locally.